 Adapting SDM for the proposed framework

-Some changes were made in the SDM game to introduce decision trees and a way to record all actions made by the player's employees for usage on provenance later on.
+Some changes were made in the SDM game to introduce decision trees, allowing a variety of tasks and their respective actions, and a way to record all actions made by the player's employees for usage on provenance later on.
 With these changes, it is possible to create an oriented graph representing the flow of actions performed by each employee during the development of the software.
 The purpose of this graph is to use provenance techniques, presented earlier in this paper, allowing the player to view all the actions made during the playing session.
 With this information, the player can analyze the flow of the game understand why the game session ended the way it did.

 The role of an Analyst now has three different tasks to perform: Elicitation and validation; Requirements specification; and the creation of acceptance test cases.
 Another change was the way the analyst role works.
 Now, with the tasks of elicitation and specification separated, it is necessary to discover the system requirements by the process of elicitation and then create the model via specification.
-The new tasks for the analysis is illustrated at Figure 8.
+With these changes, the analyst role has four possible tasks, each with its own actions: Elicitation and Validation, Specification, Quality, and a Balanced task, which performs both elicitation and specification.
+Those tasks for analysts are illustrated at Figure 8.

 For the role of an Architect, new tasks were introduced, which are responsible for creating integration and system test cases, generating prototypes to be used by the analyst, and his task of aiding programmers by working the software architecture.